 In this day and age an outdoor storage shed has become a must have staple of every home, just because there are so many great things that you can do with them.
-These five reasons are a great way to jumpstart you into purchasing or cleaning out and finding a new use for your shed.
+These five backyard storage shed ideas are a great way to jumpstart you into purchasing or cleaning out and finding a new use for your shed.

 Many people buy an outdoor shed for this single purpose alone, to store stuff.
 Having a shed is a great place to store seasonal decor, extra furniture or outdoor tools.
 It is never good to leave lawnmowers and other garden tools out in the elements as it will damage and rust them, so a shed is a perfect catch all and organization place for the things you don’t have room for in your home.

-If you are a builder or enjoy tinkering, then you can also turn your shed into a workshop for building.
+If you are a builder or enjoy tinkering, then your reason for building a shed can be a workshop for building.
 All you really need are a few cabinets to hold your saws, drills, and other tools, along with a flat surface to work on.

 Using a shed allows you to have an indoor work area that you can get a little messy, unlike the inside of your home.
 You can also use this as a craft room for creating and decorating small to large projects.